• Skip to primary navigation

 Instructions

-• Fill half a large pot with water and bring it to a hard boil.
-Add a steamer on top and place all the pumpkin in it.
+• Fill half a large saucepan with water and bring it to a hard boil.
+Add a steamer basket on top and place the pumpkin in it.
 Then, cover with a lid and steam for 15-20 minutes.

-• Remove the pumpkin from heat and put it in a large bowl.
-Place your cake molds in the same steamer and steam.
+• Remove the steamed pumpkin from heat and put it in a large bowl.
+Place your cake molds in the same steamer without turning off the heat.
+Then, mash the steamed pumpkin with a fork.

-• Add the rice flour, tapioca flour, and sugar to a bowl and mix with a spoon.
+• Mix rice flour, tapioca flour, and sugar in a bowl with a spoon.

-• Gradually add the coconut milk to the dry mixture and whisk until well combined.
+• Whisk the dry mixture and coconut milk together until well combined.

-• Pour the flour mixture into the mashed pumpkin bowl and whisk until combined.
+• Pour the flour mixture into the mashed pumpkin bowl.

-• Steam for 15-20 minutes.
-Then, remove from heat and let cool before removing the cake from the molds to enjoy.
+• Close the lid and steam for 15-20 minutes.
+Let cool before removing the cake from the molds to enjoy.

 Video